Mountain-Hydrology-Research-Group/snow-hydrology/modules/module6.md

 4. Describe the shortcomings of the flux divergence model, as implemented here.

 5. Describe the shortcomings of the particle model, as implemented here.
-5. Describe the shortcomings of the particle model, as implemented here.
+Include in your answer: your final choice for particle radius and how that compares to measurements of particle radii in the figure above.